Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

-To compute $\vdim \breve{\mathcal M}_{\nu}$, we need to use our special index change Theorem~\ref{Pindexchangethm} for the operator $\dd_{l, \nu}$.
+We now return to the explicit computation of $\vdim \mathcal M_{\nu}$.
+Because of equation~\eqref{virtualdimeq2}, in order to explicitly compute $\vdim {\mathcal M}_{\nu}$, we need to use our special index change Theorem~\ref{Pindexchangethm} for the operator $\dd_{l, \nu}$.
 The first step is to compute the index of $\dd_{l, \lambda}$ exactly in some special cases.
 Recall from Corollary~\ref{LMcohomologycor} and Proposition~\ref{kernelchange34prop} we have, for $\e > 0$ sufficiently small,

 where $b^3 = \dim H^3(M, \R)$ and $b^3_{\mathrm{cs}} = \dim H^3_{\mathrm{cs}}(M)$ are the ordinary and compactly supported third Betti numbers of $M$, respectively.
 The above equations say that the rates $\lambda = -3$ and $\lambda = -4$ contribute to changes in the \emph{kernel} of $\dd$, not the cokernel.
-This fact also follows from Theorem~\ref{cones24thm}, as we stated during the proof of Theorem~\ref{cokerPchangethm}, but the above equations tell us exactly how the kernel (and thus the index) changes at these rates.
+This fact also follows from Theorem~\ref{cones24thm}, as we stated in Remark \ref{kernel.only.rmk}, but the above equations tell us exactly how the kernel (and thus the index) changes at these rates.

 \begin{prop} The index of $\dd_{l, \lambda}$ is purely topological for a certain range of rates, as follows.